 Implementation of the new veterinary regulation (Regulation 2019/6)

-Regulation 2019/6, commonly known as the new veterinary regulation (NVR), legislates for the authorisation, use and monitoring of veterinary medicinal products in the European Union.
-The legislation came into effect on 28 January 2019, applied in all EU Member States from 28 January 2022.
-The new legislation represents a substantial change in how veterinary medicinal products are authorised, monitored and controlled in the European Union.
-The Regulation followed the adoption of a proposal in 2014 to develop fit-for-purpose veterinary legislation which would no longer be based on the equivalent human medicines authorisation system.
+Regulation 2019/6, also known as the new veterinary regulation (NVR), legislates for the authorisation, use and monitoring of veterinary medicinal products in the European Union.
+The legislation came into effect on 28 January 2019, was applied in all EU Member States from 28 January 2022.

-reduce the administrative burden on companies and regulatory authorities
+- reduce the administrative burden on companies and EU regulatory authorities,

-This section answers questions about the practical application of the Regulation.
-The content will be updated on the basis of new developments and the HPRA will seek to expand the information following feedback from industry.
+This section answers questions from industry about the practical application of the Regulation.
+The content will be updated on the basis of new developments.

-This page provides links to view the full text of the legislation in relation to the Regulation.
+This page provides links to view the full text of the legislation in relation to the regulation of veterinary medicines.

 For queries in relation to the new veterinary regulation, please contact us on email@example.com.